Edwin Furshpan, PhD, HMS Faculty

 Former Robert Henry Pfeiffer Professor of Neurobiology, Emeritus

-Edwin Furshpan (d.
-2019) completed his doctoral work at Cal Tech in 1955.
+Edwin Furshpan (1928 - 2019) completed his doctoral work at the California Institute of Technology in 1955.
 He worked in Bernard Katz’s laboratory in London, where he met David Potter.
-The two went on to work with Steve Kuffler at Johns Hopkins.
+The two went on to work with Steve Kuffler at Johns Hopkins University.

 Dr. Furshpan was part of the inaugural Neurobiology Department at Harvard Medical School in 1966.
 Throughout his career, he was an advocate for diversity and inclusion.
 Along with Dr. Potter, he founded the Native American High School Summer Program at Harvard Medical School to increase the number of Native American students attending leading colleges and universities.